-The WITP Executive Committee at January 1, 2020 consisted of the Director, A. R. Frey (UWinnipeg), the Director-Elect, S. Safi-Harb (UManitoba), and the Past-Director, J. Sirker (UManitoba).
-Due to administrative overcommitment, J. Sirker resigned in Feb 2020, and S. Safi-Harb resigned in Dec 2020.
-Starting January 1, 2020, the Director will be A. R. Frey (UWinnipeg), and P. Blunden (UManitoba) will serve in the capacity of Past Director.
+The WITP Executive Committee at January 1, 2021 consisted of A. R. Frey (UWinnipeg) as the Director and the P. Blunden (UManitoba) in the capacity of Past-Director.
+Starting January 1, 2022, the Director will be A. R. Frey (UWinnipeg), E. McDonough (UWinnipeg) will be Director-Elect, and P. Blunden (UManitoba) will serve in the capacity of Past Director.